babylon.engine

 Create a registry pre-populated with all standard formulas.

-Registers all 12 formulas from babylon.systems.formulas: - imperial_rent - labor_aristocracy_ratio - is_labor_aristocracy - consciousness_drift - acquiescence_probability - revolution_probability - crossover_threshold - loss_aversion - exchange_ratio - exploitation_rate - value_transfer - prebisch_singer
+Registers formulas from babylon.formulas: - labor_aristocracy_ratio - is_labor_aristocracy - consciousness_drift - acquiescence_probability - revolution_probability - crossover_threshold - loss_aversion - exchange_ratio - exploitation_rate - value_transfer - prebisch_singer

 - Return type: